What to Do if You Have a San Diego Arrest Warrant

 Standard arrest warrants are issued when there is probable cause to believe that the person of interest has committed a crime.
 Bench warrants, on the other hand, are released when an individual fails to appear in court for a mandatory appearance or fails to satisfy a court order.

 Learning that you’re the subject of an arrest warrant can be terrifying, but when you have a skilled legal advocate on your side, there’s no reason to panic.
-Whether you have a bench or arrest warrant out in your name, it is important that you get in touch with an experienced criminal defense attorney who can help you prevent any additional charges and penalties.
+Whether you have a bench or arrest warrant out in your name, it is important that you get in touch with an experienced criminal defense lawyer who can help you prevent any additional charges and penalties.

 It is very important to resolve any warrants you might have to prevent any unexpected circumstances when your warrant is discovered.
 Here are our answers to a few common questions about searching for arrest warrants.